WanMotion/DisentangledOoDSeg/README.md

 - **An extra OoD data free Method**: Different from other outlier exposure method, our method synthesizes OoD data from ID data instead of another dataset, and achieves competitve performance.
 - **A well-designed self-supervised training mechanism**: A disentangled representation learning via disentangling and reconstructing is introduced to guide the model to extract features of semantic-related and -unrelated to prevent overfitting to low diversity data.
 - **An innovative cognitive discrepancy loss**: The likelihood of pixels being OoD is estimated by the cognitive discrepancy of two classifiers that learn and do not learn OoD data, to relieve the data noise.
-- **Pixel-wise feature similarity calibration module**: The inaccurate feature similarity from teh frozen branch is calibrated by the similarity from the new branch, with a fused-attention block, to further boosting the performance.
+- **Pixel-wise feature similarity calibration module**: The inaccurate feature similarity from the frozen branch is calibrated by the similarity from the new branch, with a fused-attention block, to further boosting the performance.

 ## :crown: Overview
 ![](figures/pipeline.png "An overview of the basic architecture of our proposed method.")